 Time is a precious commodity today.
 Show users you respect their time and manage expectations by including a checklist or completion bar to let users know how they’re progressing throughout their onboarding.

-Our Product Tour Benchmarks Report shows that users spend an average of 89 seconds on a product tour.
+Our In-Product Experiences Benchmark Report shows that users spend an average of 119 seconds on a product Tour.
 Using a completion bar in the onboarding process will not only help users navigate more easily, but also improve the overall user experience.